- LATEST BLOG POST

-Conclusion: if considering investment in a new mine or investment in a mine upgrade read the NI43-101 report but don’t think it is enough.
-It is time to get the full picture and understand a few specific points about what risks really matter to you, the investor.
+It is ok to read NI43-101 report but don’t think it is enough.
+If considering investment in a new mine or investment it is time to get the full picture.
+That includes understanding a few specific points about what risks really matter.

 Please visit CIM MES post to register as early as possible as seating is limited.

 |Event:||A step by step guide to gaining competitive advantages for projects and operations.|

 |Date/Time:||09/07/2017 - All Day|

 |Location:||Imperial College London, Kensington, London , UK|

 A step by step guide to gaining competitive advantages for projects and operations:

 From the authors of Improving Sustainability through Reasonable Risk and Crisis Management (2007) and The Long Shadow of Human‐Generated Geohazards: Risks and Crises (2016), in conjunction with the Managing Risks across the Mining and Oil & Gas Lifecycle conference to be held at Imperial College London, a course beneficial for all who have to:

 A step by step guide to gaining competitive advantages for projects and operations